zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-docker-container-basics.md

 ## What's Next

-If you want to know what the DXP container entry point does and learn the container's API, see the [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md).
-If you want to start using DXP containers, exercise one of the following use cases:
+If you want to know what the container entry point does and learn the container's API, see the [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md).
+If you want to start using the containers, exercise one of the following use cases:

 * [Configuring DXP Containers](./configuring-dxp-containers.md)
 * [Installing Apps and Other Artifacts to Containers](./installing-apps-and-other-artifacts-to-containers.md)